JoshData/exclusiveprocess/README.rst

    exception is thrown.

 -  Otherwise the lockfile is created (or overwritten) and this process's integer process ID is written to the file.

--  An exclusive lock is held on the file containing this Python module (``exclusiveprocess/__init__.py``) during the above to prevent race conditions.
+POSIX file locking (lockf) and open with O_EXCL is used to prevent race conditions.

 -  The lockfile is deleted when the ``with`` block or decorated function exits.
 Or when used with ``.forever()`` (see below), at program exit.